RayhanalKavey/used-products-resale-react-mongoDB-clients-side-project-a12/README.md

 Need a laptop? then you are in the right place.

-- We sell laptops to three companies.
-The three categories showed in the home page.
-By clicking the category card you can see the product details.
-- There are two types of sign up procedure.
-One can sign up as buyer or seller.
-The features of buyer and seller are different.
-- Buyer can book a meeting to buy the product, and can see his/her bookings in the dashboard route.
-- Seller can add product and manage product form dashboard.
-- Dashboard UI is different for both buyer and seller.
-- There is one more controller, the admin.
-Admin can see all sellers, all buyers and reported items.
-Login information as buyer are given below.
-- Some important concepts about the technology used on this website are in the blog section.
-- Firebase authentication system is applied in this application.
-Like, google login, email password login, GitHub login, etc.
+- Online booking for reselling laptops with three user roles buyer, seller, and admin.
+Buyers, sellers, and admin are controlled with a private route, specific user route, and JWT token
+- Buyers can order and report products.
+Sellers can add, delete and advertise their products.
+Admin can see sellers, buyers, and reported items.
+Admin also can delete any of them and can verify a seller
+- Website is responsive for mobile, laptop, and desktop.
+All the generated data is integrated with the backend.
+Stripe payment method implemented in this project for buying a product

 ### Technology used in the Project

-- React
-- React Router DOM
-- React Hot Toast
+- React.js, React Router, React Hot Toast, React date picker
-- Tailwind CSS , daisyUI, React date picker
+- Tailwind CSS , daisyUI,
-- Firebase
+- Firebase Authentication
-- MongoDb
+- Node.js, Express, MongoDb
-- TanStack Query
+- TanStack Query, Axios, Stripe Payment
-- Axios

 ---